 Uninstall Device Driver

 The next significant work to fix PNP_DETECTED_FATAL_ERROR On BSOD Windows 10 is the removal of the driver of the accountable device.
-Prior to the beginning of elimination exercise, you need to enter safe mode.
+Prior to the beginning of the elimination exercise, you need to enter safe mode.
 Follow the process –

 Enter Safe mode